Independent city: Germany

-In Germany, most of the federal states are subdivided into administrative districts called Kreise, each of which normally includes several towns or cities.
+In Germany, most of the federal states are subdivided into administrative districts called Kreise (circles), each of which normally includes several towns or cities.
 However, a number of the more important and more populous cities are not part of a Kreis, but are instead themselves each equivalent in status and functions to a Kreis.
-Such cities are known as Kreisfreie Städte (literally, "district-free cities") – or, in the case of Baden-Württemberg, Stadtkreise ("urban districts").
+Such cities are known as kreisfreie Städte (literally, "district-free cities") – or, in the case of Baden-Württemberg, Stadtkreise ("urban districts").

 There are currently 110 kreisfreie Städte (or equivalents).
 Of these, the 22 largest are: